Skip to content

 Conversations

 NimbleBrain automatically persists every conversation.
-Each conversation is stored as a JSONL file, and you can resume, fork, rename, delete, and search conversations through the CLI, API, or web UI.
+Each conversation is stored as a JSONL file owned by the user who created it, and you can resume, rename, fork, and delete conversations through the web UI or CLI.

-Conversations are stored as append-only JSONL (JSON Lines) files.
-In workspace mode, files live under the workspace directory:
+Conversations are stored as append-only JSONL (JSON Lines) files using event sourcing:

-• Line 1 — immutable conversation metadata (created once, never rewritten)
+• Line 1 — immutable conversation metadata (written once, never rewritten)

 • Lines 2+ — append-only conversation events